Innocenzo Ciocchi Del Monte: Favourite of Pope Julius

-Cardinals who were more sensitive to the need to reform the mores of the Church in order to combat the Protestant Reformation protested in vain against Innocenzo's elevation.
-Rumours also circulated around European courts: The Venetian ambassador, Matteo Dandolo, wrote that Cardinal Del Monte "was a little scoundrel", and that the Pope "took him [Innocenzo] into his bedroom and into his own bed as if he were his own son or grandson".
-Onofrio Panvinio wrote that Julius was "excessively given to intemperance in a life of luxuriousness and to his libido", and, more explicitly characterized him as "puerorum amoribus implicitus" ('entangled in love for boys').
+Cardinals who were more sensitive to the need to reform the mores (corruptions) of the Roman Church, in order mostly to respond to the critique driving much of the Protestant Reformation, protested in vain against Innocenzo's elevation.
+Instead Innocenzo, although relieved of all real duties, continued to be showered with benefices and high offices—much to the disgust of his fellow cardinals.

+Rumours also circulated amongst European courts and correspondents: the Venetian ambassador, Matteo Dandolo, wrote for example that Cardinal Del Monte "was a little scoundrel", and that the Pope "took him [Innocenzo] into his bedroom and into his own bed as if he were his own son or grandson".
+Onofrio Panvinio, an Augustinian friar and Italian historian, wrote that Julius was "excessively given to intemperance in a life of luxuriousness and to his libido", and more explicitly characterized him as "puerorum amoribus implicitus" ('entangled in love for boys').
 One more mocking rumour made the rounds in Rome, saying that Innocenzo had been made a cardinal as a reward for his being the keeper of the pope's monkey.
-The French poet Joachim du Bellay, who lived in Rome during this period, wrote in 1555: "Yet seeing a footman, a child, a beast,/ a rascal, a poltroon made a cardinal / for having taken care of a monkey well, / a Ganymede wearing the red hat on his head / ...these are miracles, my dear Morel, that take place in Rome alone."
+The French poet Joachim du Bellay, who lived in Rome during this period, wrote in 1555: "Yet seeing a footman, a child, a beast, / a rascal, a poltroon made a cardinal / for having taken care of a monkey well, / a Ganymede wearing the red hat on his head / ... these are miracles, my dear Morel, that take place in Rome alone."

-Innocenzo's affair with his future sister-in-law, the noted poetess and favorite in the papal court, Ersilia Cortese, resulted in scandal.
-Julius considered demoting him from the cardinalate after having compromised the pope's credibility.
+Innocenzo's affair with his future adoptive sister-in-law, the noted poet and another favorite in the papal court, Ersilia Cortese, resulted in scandal.
+Julius considered demoting him from the cardinalate, apparently because he had compromised the pope's credibility—Julius' own jealousy and personal feelings about the affair, between two of his siblings, are less well recorded.